Interstate 85 bridge collapse: Aftermath

 The highway was closed for an extended period of time.
-No injuries were reported in the incident, and officials were credited with preventing casualties by stopping traffic and turning away onlookers.
 Terrorism or foul play was not immediately suspected.
 It was thought that other sections of the bridge may have been compromised from the heat of the fire.
 Inspections of the bridge prior to the fire had revealed that the deck and superstructure were in good condition.
 Traffic data showed that both directions at a nearby point on I-85 carried nearly a quarter million vehicles a day in 2015.

-The closure of the highway put extra strain on surface roads and nearby highways until it was reopened.
 The Metropolitan Atlanta Rapid Transit Authority (MARTA) announced an extension of service in response to the incident.
 MARTA general manager Keith Parker reported ridership spiked by 25% the day following the collapse.
 Three sections on the southbound side of the bridge, which did not collapse, also had to be replaced.
 The incident had a devastating effect on many area businesses, one of which reported a 90% decrease in traffic, seeing only three to four customers for the remainder of the day of the fire and the day following.

 Two weeks after the bridge collapse, President Donald Trump met with first responders from the incident, commending them for preventing casualties.
 Trump agreed to send $10 million to Georgia to assist in cleanup and repair efforts.